Fanboy & Chum Chum: Broadcast

 A sneak preview of Fanboy & Chum Chum was aired in the United States on October 12, 2009.
 The official US debut of the series was November 6, 2009.
 In Canada, the series premiered on YTV on November 1, 2009, and on Nickelodeon on November 2, 2009.
-In the UK and Ireland, the series premiered on Nickelodeon February 16, 2010.
+In the UK and Ireland, the series premiered on Nickelodeon April 2, 2010.
 The series debuted on Nickelodeon (Australia and New Zealand) April 19, 2010..
 Nickelodeon in Sub-Saharan Africa began airing the series June 2010.

 Home media

 Paramount Home Entertainment is the DVD distributor for the series.
-These DVDs were released under the Nickelodeon brand.
+These DVDs were released under the Nickelodeon label.